-Asian pears are thought to be a cross between an apple and a pear, when actually they are closely related to a pear.
-They taste very similar to a pear, but resemble an apple, which is where the name derived.
+Asian pears taste very similar to a pear, but resemble an apple, which is where the name is derived from.
 There are hundreds of varieties of Asian pears available today, making them available just about all year around.
 They are delicious eaten out of hand, firm and crunchy with plenty of quenching juice.
 Asian pears are great on fruit platters, in salads, in pies, or desserts, or where ever you may use an apple.

 Most Asian pears will last about 30-60 days when refrigerated, but it is always best to eat as soon as possible.
 Store them in the refrigerator, wrapped carefully so they will not bruise.
-Korean Asian pears are handpicked and individually wrapped to prevent any bruising in shipping.
-Asian pears are a good source of vitamin B and potassium.
+Most apple pears are handpicked and individually wrapped to prevent any bruising in shipping.
+Asian pears are a good source of Vitamin B and potassium.
 They are also low in calories (about 44 per 3 oz.) making them the perfect snack.

-Also called niño, ladyfinger, or finger bananas, baby bananas are smaller and sweeter than the popular yellow Cavendish banana.
-They are native to tropical regions like Central and South America, the Caribbean and Mexico.
+Also called niño, ladyfinger, or finger bananas, baby bananas are somewhat smaller than even the most popular yellow Cavendish banana, and are actually sweeter.
+They are native to tropical countries like Central and South America, the Caribbean and Mexico.
 Familiar in Latin American, African and Asian cooking, baby bananas are amazingly versatile.
-Shaped like a miniature slender banana, this small, specialty banana is usually eaten out of hand or sliced raw in fruit salads.
+This small, crunchy specialty banana is usually eaten out of hand or sliced raw in fruit salads.
 Did you know… that the banana is considered an almost perfect food?
 The banana is very low in sodium, high in potassium, and contains approximately 6 vitamins and 11 other minerals.